markcocker/influxdb-query-to-entity/README.md

 # influxdb-query-to-sensor

-Python script to query an InfluxDB database and create a Home Assistant sensor with the results in the sensor's attributes as name:value pairs.
+Python script to query an InfluxDB database and create a Home Assistant sensor with the results in the sensor's attributes as `key: value` pairs.

 ## Installation